dsebastien/dsebastien/README.md

 ### Hi there 👋

+#### Looking for sponsors
+I love Open Source and have been contributing for many years now.
+I wish to continue, but without funding, it's hard to keep going.
+So if you like what I'm doing and want to support me, then take a look at [my Github sponsors page](https://github.com/sponsors/dsebastien).

+#### About me...

 I’m Sébastien Dubois, a thirty-something Belgian geek.

 I’m an IT guy at heart and am very passionate about: software development/design/architecture, the open web, free and open source software.. but I also have other passions such as photography, board games, piano, and errr… well many other things that I don’t have time for ;-)